nitin42/Creating-a-pretty-printer/printer.md

 ```

 YEAH!
 We have now created a pretty printer.
-I hope you've learned some cool things about working at a lower abstraction where we learned about -
+I hope you've learned some cool things -

 * Visitor pattern

 * What is pretty printing

-* Language grammar
+* Defining language grammar

 * Traversing the syntax tree